samsquire/ideas4/README.md

 Can we feed in all the interactions to a system and tell us how we should binpack our servers?

  * Place communicating Microservices together on same machine with the same data
- * Isolate heavy CPU processes
+ * Load balance microservice to microservice traffic.
+Ideally we distribute to local machine for efficiency.

-We can mapreduce load balance heavy tasks by partitioning the problem.
+We can mapreduce load balance heavy tasks by partitioning the problem and sending them to a work pool.

 # 150. System as a program and system difference evolution, overconstrained systems and software defined system